Carbon accounting: Governmental requirements

 Legal requirements provide another type of driver.
 These are usually created through specific laws on reporting, or within broader environmental programs.
 Emissions trading markets also depend on accounting and reporting protocols.
-In 2015 more than 40 countries had some type of requirement in place.
+In 2015 more than 40 countries had some type of reporting requirement in place.

 The EU's Corporate Sustainability Reporting Directive (CSRD) is part of the European Green Deal.
 It is intended to make EU countries carbon neutral by 2050.
 This directive will require many large companies and companies with securities listed on EU-regulated markets to disclose a broad array of ESG information, including GHG emissions.
 The UK's Environmental Reporting Guidelines update and clarify requirements in earlier laws that required companies to report information on GHG emissions.
 In the US the Greenhouse Gas Reporting Program (GHGRP) requires facility (as opposed to corporate) based reporting of GHG emissions from large industrial facilities.
 The program covers a total of 41 industrial categories.

 Recent regulations are also coming from agencies that traditionally have had a financial focus.
 The US Security Exchange Commission (SEC) proposed a rule in 2022 to require all public companies, regardless of size, to report Scope 1 and Scope 2 emissions.
 Larger companies would be required to disclose Scope 3 emissions only if they are material to the company, or if the company has set an emissions target that includes Scope 3.
 Japan's Financial Services Agency's (FSA) also issued rules in 2022 that require financial disclosure of climate related information.
 These may cover around 4,000 companies, including those listed on the Tokyo Stock Exchange.

 Government procurement requirements have also begun to incorporate GHG reporting requirements.
-Both the US and the UK governments have recently issued executive type orders that require this practice.
+In 2022 both the US and the UK governments issued executive type orders that require this practice.